QuestScreen/website/plugins.md

 The whole client is pure vanilla ECMAScript 2018 and includes basic utilities for rendering HTML based on `<template>` elements.
 Therefore, you can send along **HTML** (and also **CSS**) files.

-Finally, the **Descriptor** contains all necessary metadata for setting up the module.
+Finally, the **Descriptor** contains the necessary metadata for setting up the module.
-It defines how to create all other described objects, e.g. how many endpoints the module has and which paths they bind to; Which js/html/css files should be sent to the client; how to create the State and so on.
+It defines how to create the described objects in the app, e.g. how many endpoints the module has and which paths they bind to, how to create the State and so on.
 It also describes which *resources* the module uses, i.e. files on the file system.
 These are selected via parent directory and merged in the same way as configuration objects are merged.

+The HTML/CSS/JS code that implements the web client is supplied by the plugin descriptor containing the module.

 ### The Render Loop